hackclub/global/README.md

     }
     ```

+    a.
+If you're using a `.hackclub.com` subdomain, submit a PR to [`hackclub/dns`](https://github.com/hackclub/dns) to add your `.hackclub.com` subdomain.
+Add a record to `hackclub.yaml` in the following format:

+    ```yaml
+    SUBDOMAIN_NAME:
+      - ttl: 1
+        type: CNAME
+        value: cname.vercel-dns.com.
+    ```

-5. Make a PR to this repo!
+6. Make a PR to this repo!
 The maintainers will support you in setting up the domain for hosting.

 **Reach out to `@sampoder` on Slack if you need any support.
 Thank you for your help!**